ETV (Sri Lanka): History

 A microwave, line-of-sight, link from Peliyagoda to Station Rd, Colombo 4 (SET building) fed the content to the broadcasting studio/station on the 17th floor of the SET building.

 During this period East-West Enterprises split into two entities and Captain Lester Weinman and Mr. Nahil Wijesuriya went separate ways with Lester getting control of the Robert Senanayake Building and Nahil getting the IBM Building (Thaakshana Mandiraya) in Navam Mawatha, Colombo 2 and Nahil got total control of MCS and ETV.
 Nahil moved his office to the Thaakshana Mandiraya (IBM building).

 Uoosoof Mohideen is/was the CNN representative for Sri Lanka and later joined Dynavision Broadcasting Corporation re-branded as ART TV as CEO upon exiting from MCS/ETV.
 Incidentally, Priyanke did some ground work for CNN during this time on measuring the CNN signal quality, etc.

 Priyanke also exited ETV and MCS, before Uoosoof's exit and the primary reason was that he wanted to go back to concentrating on his core business and other ventures, including as a technology consultant for another east–west (Nahil) owned enterprise.

 Nahil continued on with ETV and later sold ETV to EAP Holdings.
+The network was repositioned at the end of 1996 with the slogan Turn it On, as well as an agreement with NBC and CNBC to provide programming.
+The new phase brought forth series such as Saved by the Bell, Married... with Children, Mad About You’', The Young and the Restless’', Flipper, The Monroes, Midnight Caller, The Cape, Models Inc., Party of Five, Discovery Channel documentaries, children's series, feature films and the rights to carry the 1996 Cricket World Cup and the Wimbledon tournament from 1997 to 2000.
+NBC and CNBC provided news and business programming.

+Dialog TV added the channel in October 2010, enabling the channel to have total national coverage, while PEO TV added the channel in August 2011.